teju81/rtabmap_essentials/README.md

 ## Building From Source

-If you want to modify rtabmap or even put in your own code to better understand the software that was built you will need to build rtabmap from source.
+If you want to modify rtabmap (or even put in your own code to better understand rtabmap) you will need to build rtabmap from source.
 Follow the below steps to build rtabmap from source.

 **Step 1:**

 - Spin the container from the docker file provided by running ``sudo docker -it blahy blah``
-- Run the following commands once inside the container (you need to ensure you are in the /rtabmap/build folder before starting to build it by running the cmake commands).
+- Run the following commands in the container.
+-
 ```
 cd /rtabmap/build
 cmake ..